 For seasoned deal professionals, the majority of deals work out between two or more parties and the transaction closes as planned.
 But in other instances, an investment banker or fund manager’s M&A rolodex falls short.
 Especially for a more complex deal, new lending relationships become necessary very quickly.
 Far too many investment bankers and private equity investors overlook the value of lenders in their business development activities, which often leads to slower deal cycles and worse outcomes for clients.

-In this article, we explore the three cornerstone best practices for initiating and maintaining an effective lender coverage program at firms of all sizes.
+In this article, we explore the three cornerstone best practices for initiating and maintaining an effective CRM for lender coverage at firms of all sizes.

 Drill down into the details

 As your team navigates hundreds (if not thousands) of business development activities in a given week, it’s easy to prioritize the Tier-1 and Tier-2 contacts.
 Attention, however, must still be given to lesser-contacted groups, such as lenders.
 And when that attention is given, the touchpoint needs to be productive.

 One way of helping to streamline your firm’s relationships with lending groups is to categorize them based on the type of debt that they provide and the historical and recent deals that they have participated in.
 For example, when working on a Software/SaaS deal, it may be valuable to quickly pull the names of firms that offer revenue-based acquisition financing, and open the introductory conversation by referencing a recent transaction that they closed.

 It’s now easier than ever to have transaction data already synced into your CRM.
 For example, DealCloud DataCortex now integrates with PitchBook, Sutton Place Strategies and DataFox, so it’s no longer necessary to mine that data manually.
 These types of smart and strategic moves can help strengthen a relationship regardless of the amount of time since the last touchpoint.

 Build a solid foundation